LIUUUUUZ/CSCI2720_project/readme.txt

 Starting frontend: 1. cd to the frontend folder; 2. type "npm start" in the command. project URL: http://localhost:3000/
 Frontend is on port 3000 and backend is on port 5555.
+For other instructions, please read the appendix of our report.

 Honesty declaration:
 We declare that the lab work here submitted is original except for source material explicitly acknowledged,